allink/allink-core-static/docs/stylesheets/colors.md

 ### Explanation

 1. The prefix `$brand-` indicates it is a color related to the project's brand identity.
 2. The name of the color is according to its main color group (such as green, red, blue, ...) and is therefore memorable.
-This approach works well as long as you don't have 2 green tones.
+This approach works well as long as you don't have two tones of the same color group.
 3. The variations `-light` and `-dark` are useful for hover effects or borders.

-## `$project-colors`
+## The `$project-colors` map

-Some colors that are defined in CSS are used in as e.g. 'content-section' background colors.
+Some colors that are defined in CSS are used as e.g. `content-section` background colors.

 How to define the colors in CSS: